-Escaping to, immersing in and eating from nature brings so many body, mind and spirit benefits!
+Escaping to, immersing in, being inspired by, and eating from nature brings so many body, mind and spirit benefits!

 The ‘escaping to the farmacy’ journey takes us back to the teachings of Abbé Kneipp, a Bavarian priest and renowned European herbalist.
 Father Kneipp’s teachings based on the pillars of water, plants, exercise, nutrition and inner balance live on.